pranavjayaraj/FlickrImages/README.md

 1. Clean Architecture for achieving modularisation,decoupling,scalability and much more

-2. Dagger for acheiving dependency injection
+2. Dagger2 for acheiving dependency injection

 3. MVVM design pattern

 4. 100% Kotlin

 5. Reactive extensions for asynchronous programming